risingwavelabs/risingwave-docs-legacy/docs/ingest/ingest-from-upstash-kafka.md

 ![2](https://github.com/fahadullahshah261/risingwave-tutorials/assets/99340455/b633cbc5-d084-47ab-99ae-61765fffb308)

-## Set Up a Kafka Topic
+### Set Up a Kafka Topic

 After creating your Kafka cluster, set up a Kafka topic.
 Upstash Kafka provides default configurations for the number of partitions and retention policy, simplifying the setup process.

 ![3](https://github.com/fahadullahshah261/risingwave-tutorials/assets/99340455/61003e9f-1cb1-4c45-a90d-ccefe5c6a835)

-## Connect and Interact with Your Kafka Cluster
+### Connect and Interact with Your Kafka Cluster

 You are now ready to connect to your Kafka cluster using various Kafka clients.
 These clients enable you to both produce and consume data from your Kafka topic.
 So, retrieve real-time data from the Python Wikipedia API and produce it to a Kafka topic in Upstash.

 ![4](https://github.com/fahadullahshah261/risingwave-tutorials/assets/99340455/5937c6c1-076a-4dab-8ceb-6abf9904743a)

-With these four steps, you are on your way to leveraging the capabilities of Upstash Kafka.
-Explore the full potential of event streaming for your applications!
+With these steps, you are on your way to leveraging the capabilities of Upstash Kafka and RisingWave to build stream processing applications and pipelines!

 For detailed documentation and client-specific guides, please refer to our [Upstash Kafka Documentation](https://upstash.com/docs/kafka).

-# Connect Upstash with RisingWave
+## Connect Upstash Kafka with RisingWave

 Create a RisingWave cluster within [RisingWave Cloud](https://cloud.risingwave.com/) using the RisingWave free-tier account.

-## Create a Source
+### Create a Source
 After successfully deploying the RisingWave cluster, create a source in the RisingWave SQL editor as:

 ```sql